create3000/x_ite/docs/_posts/tutorials/controlling-shading-on-coordinate-based-geometry.md

 - The *creaseAngle* field controls faceted or smooth shading
 - The [Normal](/x_ite/components/rendering/normal/) node lists normal vectors to use for parts of a shape
   - Used as the value of the normal field
-  - Normal indexes select normals to use
+  - Normal indices select normals to use
 - Normals override *creaseAngle* value
 - The *normalPerVertex* field selects normal per face/grid square or normal per coordinate
 - The [NormalInterpolator](/x_ite/components/interpolation/normalinterpolator/) node converts times to normals